North Pacific right whale: Unsustainably small population

-When populations of wild animals get very small, the population becomes much more vulnerable to certain risks than larger populations.
+When wild animal populations get very small, they become much more vulnerable to certain risks than larger populations.
 One of these risks is inbreeding depression.

 A second risk of very small populations is their vulnerability to adverse events.
 In its 2006 Status Review, NMFS stated E. japonicas low reproductive rates, delayed sexual maturity, and reliance on high juvenile survivorship combined with its specialized feeding requirements of dense schools of copepods "make it extremely vulnerable to environmental variation and demographic stochasticity at such low numbers".
 For example, a localized food shortage for one or more years may reduce the population below a minimum size.
-As the NMFS Status Review notes: "Zooplankton abundance and density in the Bering Sea has been shown to be highly variable, affected by climate, weather, and ocean processes and in particular ice extent."
+As the NMFS Status Review notes: "Zooplankton abundance and density in the Bering Sea have been shown to be highly variable, affected by climate, weather, and ocean processes and in particular ice extent."

 A third risk is an inability to find mating partners.
 With so few whales in such a large area, simply finding a mate is difficult.
 Right whales generally travel alone or in very small groups.
 In other oceans, breeding females attract mates by calling.
 The success of this strategy depends upon having males within hearing range.
-As expanding shipping traffic increases the ocean's background noise, the audible range for such mating calls has decreased.
+As shipping traffic expands, increasing the ocean's background noise, the audible range of such mating calls has decreased.